HugoCze/file_upload/Readme.md

    - File extension validation (blocked: py, jpg, exe, zip)
    - Data endpoint structure and schema validation

    Make sure both services are running before executing the tests.

+   Note: Run the tests locally from your machine, not from within the containers.